Exploring Georgia's Natural History

 Essentially the argument is that there was a meteorite impact on the Laurentide Ice Sheet in North America's Great Lake Region.
 This blasted out glaciers as ejecta which were thrown in a parabolic trajectory about 700 miles, to exit and re-enter the atmosphere, fall on South Georgia and excavate small craters which erosion would later enlarge.
 (Of course such glacier would have to fall elsewhere too.)

-My first argument against this is imagining a coherent airborne glacier surviving re-entry with enough mass to liquify the soil and excavate a crater of any size.
+My first argument against this is imagining a coherent airborne mass of glacier ice surviving ejection and re-entry with enough mass to excavate a crater of any size.

 It has also been argued that there is no mystery at all...
 That the Carolina Bays are natural features along the wind whipped edges of ice sheets.
 In defense of this argument one researcher posted the below image of melt- lake on permafrost.